 Linked to its coastal locality is the Richards Bay deep-water port that has been instrumental in the spatial development of the area in the past and will definitely impact on the areas' future spatial development.
 There is one airport and a couple of land strips in the municipal area.
 In 2016 uMhlathuze was contributing 48% towards GDP within the King Cetshwayo District.

 2. How was this plan developed?

-The IDP Review 2019/2020 was mainly informed by addressing the MEC comments as raised in the 2018/2019 IDP in line with the draft IDP Assessment criteria for 2019/2020.
-The following table indicates municipal interventions on the issues raised:
+The Draft IDP Review 2020/2021 is informed highly by the responses to the MEC comments as raised in the 2019/2020 IDP The following table indicates municipal interventions on the issues raised: